 A sample scenario where the amended rules will be of benefit

 Prior to the introduction of these changes and prior to MM hearing in the Supreme Court, we represented a client who relied on her husband’s income in the UK which he received in the form of repayments of a director’s loan.
-He did not take a salary from his business and did not receive dividends, but he had loaned his business over £100,000 in capital and was repaying this loan at the rate of £20,000 a year – that is above the minimum financial requirement, but from a source not approved under the Immigration Rules.
+He did not take a salary from his business and did not receive dividends, but he had loaned his business over £100,000 and was repaying this loan at the rate of £20,000 a year – that is above the minimum financial requirement, but from a source not approved under the Immigration Rules.

 Limitation of the amendment

 The Explanatory Memorandum to the Statement of Changes declares that the amended Appendix FM offers a “complete code” – in other words, that Human Rights based applications which do not meet the requirements of the amended rules will be rejected by the Home Office without assessment of proportionality of such refusals.
 For example, where severe hardship is caused by the refusal of entry clearance to a partner or parent of a British citizen, but there is no third party support or alternative source of income to meet financial requirements, the application would fall for refusal.